onmcu/powercycling/README.md

     identical hubs with no serials of their own, so the hub's VID/PID alone would be `Ambiguous`.

 - **`HubUnpaired`:** the device's hub is one half of a USB 3.x hub, and the crate cannot tell which hub is the other half.
 Both halves keep the receptacle powered, so cutting one alone would only disconnect the device.
-  To prevent a "false positive" cut, the crate cuts nothing.
+The crate cuts nothing.
-  This happens on boards that route the two halves through unrelated hubs in a way the crate's rules (see [How it works](#how-it-works)) do not recognize.
+  This happens on boards that route the two halves in a way the crate's rules (see [How it works](#how-it-works)) do not recognize.

   The fix is one declaration, usually only necessary once per machine: